Intercoin/ContestContract/README.md

     * anyone can enter to contest calling method `enter()` and become contestant
     * anyone can leave to contest calling method `leave()` and remove itself from contestant list
     * anyone can pledge smth to contest calling method `pledge()` if didn't not become contestant earlier
-* as soon as pledging by people become more than "stagesMinAmount" Contest Period will be extended for `contestPeriodInBlocksCount` blocks. and stop there
+* as soon as pledging by people become more than "stagesMinAmount" Contest Period will be extended for `contestPeriodInSeconds` seconds. and stop there
     * emitting `StageStartAnnounced`
-* starting Voting period for `votePeriodInBlocksCount` blocks.
+* starting Voting period for `votePeriodInSeconds` seconds.
     * judge can vote for contestants
     * if judgeList was empty then anyone who pledged before can vote
-* starting Revoking period for `revokePeriodInBlocksCount` blocks.
+* starting Revoking period for `revokePeriodInSeconds` seconds.
     * anyone who pledged before can revoke own tokens with revokeFee penalty
 * Stage completed.(after any request with `stageID` and `contestID`).
     * emitting `ContestWinnerAnnounced`